Afridocs/GLBackend/docs/architecture.rst

 Storage
 -------

-GlobaLeaks should support various different storage mechanisms The storage interface should be designed in a way that it is agnostic to the underlying system that will be used to save the information.
+GlobaLeaks should support various different storage mechanisms, and is built to be modular.

+The storage interface should be designed in a way that it is agnostic to the underlying system that will be used to save the information.
-If specified the node administrator should be able to configure that the infomration stored on the node is encrypted with his symetric key or the public keys of all the receivers.
+Storage is the data collection metodhs set by administrator, and affect the entire system.
+Storage can't be affected by receiver or users, it cover database files and filesysytem usage.

 Possible storage systems that should be implemented are:
-Locally to drive, SCP, online file storage services, tahoe-lafs.
+Locally to drive tahoe-lafs, encrypted filesysyem, remote NFS, mirrored filesystem.

 Status Page
 -----------